Guidelines for Authors

 Tables

 If tables are used, they should be double-spaced on separate pages of the manuscript, not embedded throughout the text.
 They should be numbered and cited in the text.
-Tables should be provided as editable Word files (not as embedded images), and authors should ensure that they are presented in a publication-ready format.
+Tables should be provided as editable Word files (not as embedded images), and authors should ensure they are presented in a publication-ready format.
 Considering how a table fits on a page in a wordprocessing program can often provide insight into how it will appear on a journal page.
 Larger or more complex tables will be made available online as supplementary material at the Editorial Office's sole discretion, including ensuring efficient readability of the paper publishing format.

 Each table should be numbered with Arabic numerals.
 It should have a title or explanatory legend at the top.